bryanmcdee/DDD-Rich-Domain-Model/README.md

  - update database.config.json
  - run .\bulddb.ps1 to create and seed the database

-Project and some of the code was inspired by [EnterpriseCraftsmanship.com](https://enterprisecraftsmanship.com/2015/01/03/value-objects-explained/).
+This project and code was inspired by [EnterpriseCraftsmanship.com](https://enterprisecraftsmanship.com/2015/01/03/value-objects-explained/).